Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 New Avengers would be the comic book that I would give to anyone who likes the superhero movies but aren't into comics.
 That's because the experience of reading New Avengers (Bendis/Finch issues) comes closest to having a movie experience than any comic I've ever read.
 Bendis' fluid, never-a-dull-moment plotting has something to do with it, but a lot of the credit goes to the art team headed by penciller David Finch, followed by colorist Frank D'Arnata plus Danny Miki on inks.

-Issue 1 takes us to the Raft.
+The start of the story takes us to the Raft, a prison for superhumans.
 Already, the team that would become the New Avengers are beginning to gather.
 Luke Cage arrives with some others including Matthew Murdock.
-They are met by S.H.E.I.L.D. agent Jessica Drew.
+They are met by S.H.I.E.L.D. agent Jessica Drew.
 That's Power Man, Daredevil and Spider-Woman.
 Things start to go wrong as the Raft's security is compromised by an electrical attack.
 There is one page in particular, showing a New York blackout caused by the attack on the Raft, that is a standout : Four horizontal panels stacked on top of each other.
 The top panel is the New York skyline at night showing the lighted buildings of a city that never sleeps.
 The bottom, and fourth panel shows complete blackout, with the night sky suddenly showing up against the dark buildings.
 In between we are shown the transition from light to dark.
 It's just wonderfully composed.
 The actual attack on the Raft is a two page spread with D'Arnata's coloring taking center stage.

-I'm quite surprised by Electro being able to stage this attack on the Raft.
-I never new this Spider-Man villain was so powerful - he comes across as an electrical Magneto in this pages.
-Before issue 1 ends we are joined by two more heroes. two of Marvel's biggest, Captain America and Spider-Man.
+I'm quite surprised by this attack on the Raft.
+I never knew Electro was so powerful - he comes across as an electrical Magneto in this pages.
+Before the attack ends we are joined by two more heroes. two of Marvel's biggest, Captain America and Spider-Man.
 Look at this pair.
 The first is Marvel's biggest Golden Age hero; the second is Marvel's biggest Silver Age hero or biggest hero, period.
 Both descriptions are right for Spider-Man.

 With that, we have the introduction of the Sentry, the so-called "most powerful hero on Earth".
 I hate this guy.
 But he does turn the tide of the battle.
 Allowing heroes from above and below to meet up - with Iron Man being added to the roster.

-I enjoyed this very much because Cap gets to do the rounds of every hero that was there the night things turned violent in the Raft.
+I enjoyed this very much because Cap gets to speak with every hero that was there the night things turned violent in the Raft.
 The dialogue shows the different personalities behind each hero.
 I find it enjoyable to note that the two "spiders", Spider-Man and Spider-Woman get to be on the same team.
 Daredevil is also a potential recruit.
 Imagine that, Spider-Man and Daredevil, two of the great loners in the Bronze Age of comics - Avengers.
 How cool is that?

 Of all the reasons for joining I like Luke Cage's the best : He wants his daughter to be able to say 'My Dad was an Avenger'.
 Yup, that's a very good reason.

-There is a full body shot of Spider-Woman in costume in this issue that is worth the price of the book.
+There is a full body shot of Spider-Woman in costume that is worth the price of the book.
 I'm not kidding.
 It's so gorgeous I smile everytime I look at it.
 Luke Cage said it best : "Damn, girl!".

 I guess the next gorgeous thing here is the Avenger's Quinjet.
 This comes as a surprise (together with the Stark Tower HQ), because Tony keeps saying he's not as financially well-off as he was.
 Well, the only conclusion I have is : Tony Stark's poverty definition would be my definition of winning the lottery.